Editorial by Industrial Quick Search

 Adhesive Magnetic Tape

-• Uncoated cardboard (gray)
+• Uncoated gray cardboard or chipboard

-• Laser printing paper
+• Laser printer paper and labels

 • Acrylic glass (PMMA)